-TABLE OF CONTENTS

-(click on a heading to jump to that section)

-TABLE OF CONTENTS (click on a heading to jump to that section) 1

-Administration 1

-Requirements For Graduation 2

-Policies Governing Academic Study 3

-Visual Arts 4

-Computer Science 8

-English 10

-History 18

-Mathematics 25

-Modern Languages 29

-Performing Arts 37

-Science 41

-Athletics & Physical Education Program 47

-Aerie Program Courses 50

-College Counseling 54

-The NuVuX Studio Term at Wheeler 56

-Co-Curricular Programs 58

-Administration
+Wheeler School

+Course Description Book 2022-2023

+Upper School Administrative Team

-Neeltje Henneman, Head of Upper School ext.
+Neeltje Henneman Head of Upper School ext.
 2142

-Matthew Boyd, Dean of Students ext.
+Matthew Boyd Dean of Students ext.
 2213

-Kate Collard, Course Scheduling, Registrar ext.
+Kate Collard Course Scheduling, Registrar ext.
 2214

-Kathy Johnson, Dean of Teaching and Learning ext.
+Kathy Johnson Dean of Teaching and Learning ext.
 2362

-Lynne Bell, Upper School Division Assistant ext.
+Lynne Bell Upper School Division Assistant ext.
 2141

-Amy Baumgartel Singer, Director of College Counseling ext.
+Amy Baumgartel Singer Director of College Counseling ext.
 2131

+Table of Contents

+Requirements For Graduation 2

+Visual Arts 4

+Computer Science 7

+English 8

+History 12

+Mathematics 18

+Modern Languages 21

+Performing Arts 26

+Science 29

+Athletics & Physical Education Program 33

+Aerie Program Courses 34

+NuVuX at Wheeler 36

+College Counseling 38

+Whole Life Seminar 39

 Requirements For Graduation

 Students are required to be enrolled in five major courses each semester.
 Any exception to this requirement must be approved by the Head of Upper School.
 The School recognizes and supports accommodations for students with documented learning disabilities.
 School policy requires that a Senior must pass all courses in which he or she is enrolled during the Senior year, regardless of any prior fulfillment of the distribution requirements or other factors.
 Seniors who have failed a one-semester or a year course will be granted a certificate of attendance in June and be given the opportunity to earn the diploma within a specified time subsequent to June of the Senior year.

-Visual Arts

-One credit requirement (two semesters).
-Foundation Art (1/2 credit) in grades nine or ten and a half credit to be chosen from elective listing.
+Visual Arts: Two semesters required, including Foundation Art for one semester in grades nine or ten.

-English

-Four credits.
-English 9 & 10 (full year) , English 11 & 12 (Fall semester) and one core elective in the Spring semester of each year.
+English: Four credits.
+English 9 & 10 (full year), English 11 & 12 (Fall semester) and one core elective in the Spring semester of each year.

-Modern Language

-Through level 3 in one language, or through level 2 in two languages.
+Modern Language: Through level 3 in one language, or through level 2 in two languages.

-History

-Three credits, including one year of United States history.
+History: Three credits, including one year of United States history.

-Mathematics

-Three credits, including two credits in algebra and one in geometry.
+Mathematics: Three credits, including two credits in algebra and one in geometry.

-Performing Arts
+Performing Arts: Two semesters.

-One credit (two semesters).

-Science

-Three credits, including one credit each of Environmental Science and Chemistry, and one credit of either Biology or Physics.
+Science: Three credits, including one credit each of environmental science and chemistry, and one credit of either biology or physics.
+Physical Education: Four years, 100 minutes per week required.

-Physical Education

-Four years, 100 minutes per week required.